Left - Buried soft jaw foot hold trap

 Left: A speaker emits the call of a cat to attract feral cats to the trap.

-Right: Henry and Steve are processing a caught cat and placing a GPS collar on the cat.
-Photo credit Braydon Moloney.
+Right: Henry and Steve fitting a GPS collar on a cat.

 One of the five feral cats fitted with a GPS collar in June 2024.